nouney/k8slog/README.md

 Retrieve logs.
 Same as `kubectl logs`.

-#### Live
+#### Stream

 ```shell
 $ k8slog -f [resources...]
 ```

-You can stream logs by using the `-f` or `--follow` flags.
-In this case, `k8slog` hangs forever and you have to stop it with Ctrl-C.
+You can retrieve logs as they come through by using the `-f` or `--follow` flags.
+In this case, k8slog never returns and waits for new logs to print.
+Use Ctrl-C to quit it.

-k8slog will watch the resources and stream logs from pods controlled by it (except for pod resources).
-So by example if you stream logs of a deployment and you scale it up, k8slog will also handle the new pods.
+k8slog will watch the resources and get logs from pods controlled by them (except for pod resources).
+So by example if you retrieve logs of a deployment that you scale it up just after, k8slog will also handle the new pods.

 ### Output
 #### JSON